 Birth of Tensor Flow aka ML for all:

 Google invested a lot in this direction and integrated ML into many of their primary products, then they went ahead and put their efforts into public usage to help outside developers.
 Google released TensorFlow for developers to create, train and serve their custom ML models.
 Facebook has their very own PyTorch framework and Amazon is also providing ML and AI services via AWS.
-Machine Learning is a pretty vast and complex area and it is categorized as “doable but hard” as ML needs expertise in Maths, statistics and Data Science.
+Machine Learning is a pretty vast and complex area and it is categorized as “doable but hard” as ML needs expertise in Maths, statistics and Data Science Course.
 Emerging startup can not always have good ML/AI talent in their small teams.
 To integrate ML into their app in quick fashion and to use ML in their use-cases, there are some ready made solutions built for them.
 TensorFlow Lite and ML Kit is one such solution.
 The focus of this article is ML Kit.

 ML Kit

 So what is ML Kit?
 As the name says it is a Machine Learning kit for developers and provides a lot of functionality including but not limited to image analysis.
 It all started from an offering from Google called “Google Vision” 2 years ago.
 Google Vision was an Image Analysis framework which aimed to help developers in detecting objects, faces and texts in a given image.
 Although Google Vision was a cloud hosted solution, there was a mobile peer also available with name “Mobile Vision” which was focused on Android app developers India to use the library for face detection, face landmark detection, barcode reading and text detection.
-Since the release of this library there are a lot of advancements in the field of ML and AI.
+Since the release of this library there are a lot of advancements in the field of ML and AI solutions.
 The new efforts gave birth to TensorFlow and also changed the mechanism of how images are analyzed.
 Mobile Vision was deprecated and replaced by ML Kit.
 So the objective of ML Kit is same as Mobile Vision but it is more advanced and capable of a lot more things in better way.
 ML Kit is available under Firebase suite of features.
 Firebase is being extensively used by Android/iOS developers for authentication, real-time database, analytics, crash reporting and AB testing.

 Let’s explore ML Kit now